 1. The qualifications of a translator

-A bachelor’s degree is typically needed to become a translator.
-But it is not mandatory, and you don’t need a specific degree or combination of subjects.
+A bachelor’s degree is typically needed to become a translator, but it is not mandatory.
+You don’t need a specific degree or combination of subjects.

-Learning and improving languages during your early days, like school or college, is best for becoming a translator.
-So that you get enough time to make yourself an expert in Japanese.
+Learning and improving languages during your early years, like school or college, is the best way to become a translator.
+This will give you enough time to become an expert in Japanese.

 For a full-time career as a Japanese translator, an individual can pursue a Bachelor’s and Master’s degree in Japanese.